Fauve Garden, history of a motif

 What's more remarkable than a print?

-I don't know about you, but when I'm wandering around shops, this is often what will catch my eye: before the cut, the line, the garment itself, it's a fabric that will interrupt my window shopping.
-A color that will catch my eye out of the corner of my eye, a pattern that I will want to look at more closely.
+I don't know about you, but when I wander through stores, this is often what catches my eye: before the cut, the line, the garment itself, it's a fabric that will interrupt my window-shopping.
+A color that will catch my eye out of the corner of my eye, a pattern that I'll want to examine more closely.

 Furthermore, an exclusive print is also a way to identify a brand.
-And in the world of sewing, fabric editors who develop their own patterns are immediately recognizable.
-When we look at a hand-sewn garment, we will first notice the pattern of the fabric, before identifying the chosen sewing pattern.
-And I love this idea of a pattern that people will like to wear, and which will "sign" a look, an outfit.
-Choosing a fabric for its pattern is a way of saying what we like, of asserting our style.
+And in the world of couture, fabric designers who develop their own patterns are immediately recognizable.
+When we look at a hand-sewn garment, we will first notice the fabric pattern, before identifying the chosen sewing pattern.
+And I love this idea of a pattern that people will love to wear, and that will "sign" a look, an outfit.
+Choosing a fabric for its pattern is a way to say what we like, to assert our style.

 Since I created my brand, I have always wanted to achieve a global creative proposition.
-This starts with working on the sewing pattern, seeking to instill a creative touch specific to Maison Fauve for each model.
+This begins with working on the sewing pattern, seeking to infuse each model with a creative touch specific to Maison Fauve.
 Then on the design of the envelopes of our patterns, so that the pocket patterns are an extension of the universe of the collections.
-There is also all the research around our shootings: the locations, the accessories, the styling of the outfits, the way in which our photographer herself will work on her photos in order to restore the atmosphere with which I wish to imbue the collection.
+There is also all the research around our photoshoots: the locations, the accessories, the styling of the outfits, the way in which our photographer will work on her photos in order to recreate the atmosphere with which I want to imbue the collection.
 The work on the fabrics is therefore a fair continuation of this creative approach.

-For Fauvae Botanica , the Jardin Fauve pattern was the culmination of several months of work to create a print that would be emblematic of the collection.
+For Fauvae Botanica , the Jardin Fauve motif was the culmination of several months of work to create a print that would be emblematic of the collection.

 How to create a textile pattern?

-The first step is the search for the drawing .
+The first step is the search for the design .
 The Fauvae Botanica universe is imbued with the atmosphere of curiosity cabinets, the slightly gothic Victorian aesthetic and the wild and dreamlike garden.
-I wanted to develop a floral motif with a "mysterious" or even poisonous note.
-I was inspired by botanical engraving books, old plates that botanists drew, to work on my drawing.
-The line had to highlight the contours, volumes, reliefs because I did not want to "fill" my flowers with color.
+I wanted to develop a floral motif with a "mysterious", even poisonous note.
+I was inspired by botanical engraving books, old plates that botanists drew, to work on my design.
+The line had to highlight the contours, the volumes, the reliefs because I did not want to "fill" my flowers with color.
 The background would be the only color and the lines of the flowers would be highlighted by contrast.

 The other constraints I imposed on myself were:

-That the pattern does not connect to avoid the seamstresses having to deal with this problem when cutting and assembling the pieces.
+• That the pattern does not connect to avoid seamstresses having to deal with this problem when cutting and assembling the pieces

 For the flowers, I carefully chose which species would be represented.
-My preference was for the Japanese camellia, the peony, the anemone and the immortelle.
+My preference was the Japanese camellia, the peony, the anemone, and the immortelle.

 The camellia is a winter flower whose petals describe very tight curves and very soft roundness (and I'm not going to hide my passion for Chanel, the wink is far too obvious ;)).

-The anemone is a very interesting flower because of the contrast between its visually strong center loaded with stamens, and its soft, light petals.
+The anemone is a very interesting flower because of the contrast between its visually strong center, laden with stamens, and its soft, light petals.

-The peony is a spectacular flower due to its volume, the cut-outs of the petals, and it is as beautiful represented in bloom as in bud.
-It is also the flower that I chose to embellish my forearm with a large life-size tattoo of peonies in black and gray.
+The peony is a spectacular flower due to its volume and the cutouts of its petals, and it is as beautiful in bloom as it is in bud.
+It is also the flower I chose to adorn my forearm with a large, life-size tattoo of peonies in black and gray.

 I created each flower in several copies, and in different configurations.
-Then I came to mix them, entangle them, and integrate the snake in order to create harmony, and establish 2 "basic" patterns.
+Then I came to mix them, entangle them, and integrate the snake in order to create harmony, and establish two "basic" patterns.

 Choosing the right fabric